ForestScaling/ScalingFromSky/README.md

 # Recovering Parameters in Truncated Pareto Distributions for Forest DBH Analysis
 This repository provides an RMarkdown file and accompanying code for estimating parameters in a truncated Pareto (power law) distribution.
-This project is designed for analyzing size-abundance distributions in forests based on remote sensing of tree diameters at breast height (DBH).
-Our aim is to accurately recover alpha given only a subset of the distribution—data from the largest observable trees, which are visible through remote sensing.
+The project focuses on analyzing size-abundance distributions in forests based on remote sensing of tree diameters at breast height (DBH), specifically targeting the recovery of the alpha parameter from a subset of the distribution visible via remote sensing.

 ### Project Overview
-Forest DBH distributions often follow a power-law pattern, where larger trees are less frequent than smaller ones.
-Estimating the alpha parameter of this distribution provides critical insights into forest structure and ecological dynamics.
-However, in remote sensing data, only larger trees may be directly visible due to occlusion from canopy cover.
-This RMarkdown document demonstrates methods for estimating the entire distribution using Bayesian modeling in Stan.
+Forest DBH distributions often follow a power-law pattern, with larger trees being less frequent than smaller ones.
+However, remote sensing data typically only captures the largest observable trees due to canopy cover occlusion.
+This RMarkdown document demonstrates Bayesian modeling techniques in Stan for estimating the entire distribution from this limited subset.

-### Methodology
-The document details the following workflow:

-Simulating DBH Data: Using a truncated Pareto distribution with random alpha values, we simulate data to mimic remotely sensed DBH observations.
-Dynamic Truncation Approach: Since higher values of alpha lead to fewer trees in the observable size range, we iteratively adjust the lower truncation point to include additional trees when necessary.
-This approach improves estimation by maintaining a minimum data sample size.

-Bayesian Model Fitting: We use Stan to fit a truncated Pareto distribution model to the observed data, handling both lower and upper truncations (e.g., observable DBHs are restricted to a maximum of 50 cm).
-Evaluation of Estimation Accuracy: After fitting the model, we calculate the mean absolute error and root mean squared error for alpha estimates and visualize the relationship between true and estimated values.
-Key Functions

-Dynamic Adjustment of Lower Truncation: To ensure stable estimation, we dynamically adjust the lower truncation threshold (e.g., trunc_point) if the number of observations is insufficient.
-Handling Truncations in Stan: The Stan code models both the lower and upper truncation adjustments, accounting for the limited range of DBH values observable via remote sensing.

 ### Repository Contents
-STAN_elegant_approach.Rmd: Main RMarkdown file with code and explanations for each step of the alpha estimation process.
+STAN_elegant_approach.Rmd: Main RMarkdown file with code and explanations for each step in the alpha estimation process.
+Simulating_Forests.R: Script to simulate forest data for testing the model, using distributions based on evergreen/deciduous species and global biome equations.
+Estimating_Total_Tree_Abundance.R: Script for estimating the total number of trees in a plot from observed data alone.
+This approach aims to extrapolate from visible trees to an estimate for the entire distribution.

 ### Running the Analysis
 #### Prerequisites